Home Articles Top 10 Examples of Innovative Kinetic Architecture

 6. Sliding House, United Kingdom

 Designed by dRMM Architects, the Sliding House features a movable outer shell that glides along tracks to reveal or enclose different parts of the home.
 This kinetic envelope changes the building’s layout, lighting conditions, and thermal properties.
 The design offers residents the ability to adapt their home to seasonal changes or personal preference.
-It is a powerful demonstration of how kinetic architecture can enhance residential flexibility.
+It is a powerful demonstration of how kinetic architecture can enhance residential flexibility and provides a practical answer to the question of how to build kinetic architectural models at a domestic scale.

 Sliding House by dRMM Architects, Credit: Courtesy of dRMM Architects